-WHEREAS, Preliminary Plan of Subdivision 4-23032 was approved in accordance with the prior Prince George's County Subdivision Regulations and pursuant to Section 24-1704(b) of the Subdivision Regulations, until and unless the period of time under which a preliminary plan of subdivision expires, the project may proceed to the next steps in the approval process (including any zoning steps) and continue to be reviewed and Zoning Ordinance in effect immediately prior to April 1, 2022; and

-WHEREAS, the applicant has elected to have this application reviewed under the provisions of the prior Zoning Ordinance, and the property's prior M-X-T/T-D-O zoning; and
+PPS 4-23032 was approved in accordance with the Prince George's County Subdivision Regulations in effect prior to April 1, 2022.
+Pursuant to Section 24-1704(b) of the Subdivision Regulations, with the exception of public facility adequacy determinations, until and unless the period of time under which a preliminary plan of subdivision approved in accordance with the prior Subdivision Regulations expires, the project may proceed to the next steps in the approval process (including any zoning steps that may be necessary) and continue to be reviewed and decided under the Subdivision Regulations and Zoning Ordinance in effect immediately prior to April 1, 2024.
+The applicant has elected to have this application reviewed under the provisions of the prior Zoning Ordinance, and the property's prior M-X-T/T-D-O zoning.
+Staff considered the following in reviewing this detailed site plan: